d4gl4s/Fujitsu-homework-2024/README.md

 # Fujitsu 2024: Food Delivery Fee Calculator

 This application is a sub-functionality of a food delivery application that calculates the delivery fee for food couriers based on regional base fee, vehicle type, and weather conditions.
+Find the instructions of how to set up the project down below.

 ## Core Modules